-A Selwood Housing customer, who cares about organic crop growth for all, recently invited the team to come and visit their local community garden project, known as Incredible Edible.
+A Selwood Housing customer, who cares about organic crop growth for all, invited the team to come and visit their local community garden project, known as Incredible Edible.

 Read our interview with Amelia and learn about the Incredible Edible garden, what crops are currently grown and the challenges Amelia faces.